-This chapter deals only with grants for residents.
-See the British Columbia Probate and Estate Administration Practice Manual for procedures on grants for estates of non-residents where a foreign grant has been issued.
+This chapter deals only with grants for residents whose estates are not governed by the Indian Act.
+See the British Columbia Probate and Estate Administration Practice Manual for procedures on grants for estates of nonresidents where a foreign grant has been issued and for estates of residents which are governed by the Indian Act.